 Best Bookmark Managers for Chrome, Firefox, and Edge

 When you’re ready to choose a bookmark manager extension (also known as a bookmark organizer), don’t forget to look at recent reviews to see if it’s well supported and does what it claims to do.
-You can always uninstall the extension if it’s not working for you, or consider using a similar tool like a tab manager.
+You can always uninstall the extension if it’s not working for you, or try a similar tool like a tab manager or tab saver.

 Best bookmark manager for: